Creating Her Happy Life: Meet Colleen!

 The NYALL conference program describes the presentation this way: “Join us as Colleen and the staff share an account of her journey towards creating her happy life.
 In addition to her personal story, staffing issues and fiscal considerations will be shared and discussed.”

 In addition to Colleen telling her own story, the staff will share the story of balancing Colleen’s risk with her desire for independence.
 DDINY has implemented a creative combination of supports for Colleen including enabling technology from SimplyHome.
-Meghan O’Sullivan will discuss the technology solutions and how they are designed to support Colleen’s independence.
+Meghan O’Sullivan will discuss technology solutions and how they are customized to support Colleen’s independence.